davemakebeer/Insurance_Cost_Predictions/README.md

 > plt.close()

 # Summarize initial findings
-print("- We can see from this graph that there are three clear 'groups' or 'bands' of insurance cost.") print("- In order to gain a single, clear line of best fit, we will need to find the average insurance cost for each age group.")
+> We can see from this graph that there are three clear 'groups' or 'bands' of insurance cost.
+> In order to gain a single, clear line of best fit, we will need to find the average insurance cost for each age group.

 ### 4. Refining Data Based on Initial Findings and Replotting
 The data is grouped by age, and the mean insurance cost for each group is calculated, resulting in a refined scatter plot.